door2door-io/door2door-sdk-iOS-deprecated/README.md

  * ``Carthage``
  * Use the ``Xcode project`` directly in your project

-**Demo projects:** Please also check the demo projects how to implement the SDK, set it up, create an event and send it to the backend.
+**Demo projects:** Please also check the demo projects to see how to implement the SDK, set it up, create an event and send it to the backend.
 There is one demo project for ``Objective-C`` and one for ``Swift`` based implementations.

 To embed the ``D2DEventCollectionKit`` your project needs to have at least the following two build configurations a. ``Debug`` an b. ``Release``.
 You can have more if needed but at least these two should be present and used.